jerrod-lankford/GarageQTPi/README.md

 ```

 The state_mode parameter defaults to 'normally_open' and isn't necessary unless you want to change it to 'normally_closed'
-The invert_relay parameter defaults to false and isn't necessary unless you want to change it to true
+The invert_relay parameter defaults to false and isn't necessary unless you want to set the relay pin to be powered by default

 ## Contributors